 Kellogg MBA Essay 1

 Kellogg’s purpose is to educate, equip & inspire brave leaders who create lasting value.
-Tell us about a time you have demonstrated leadership and created lasting value.
+Provide a recent example where you have demonstrated leadership and created lasting value.
 What challenges did you face, and what did you learn?
 (450 words)

 This Kellogg MBA essay question asks the candidate to recount a leadership experience in which they had a substantial impact, and which also involved overcoming challenges and learning something that will continue to serve them in future situations.
 The word “brave” also stands out, likely a hint that Kellogg welcomes applicants who can demonstrate that they are willing to take calculated risks and look beyond how things have always been done in service of the larger mission or goal.